rcoacci/work-queue-examples/wq_allpairs/README.md

-To use the All-Pairs Work Queue version, you will need to start a All-Pairs master program called `allpairs_master` and a number of workers.
+To use the All-Pairs Work Queue version, you will need to start a All-Pairs manager program called `allpairs_manager` and a number of workers.
-The workers will perform the tasks distributed by the master and return the results to the master.
-The individual tasks that the master program distributes are sub-matrix computation tasks and all the tasks would be performed by the `allpairs_multicore` program on the workers.
+The workers will perform the tasks distributed by the manager and return the results to the manager.
+The individual tasks that the manager program distributes are sub-matrix computation tasks and all the tasks would be performed by the `allpairs_multicore` program on the workers.
 For end users, the only extra step involved here is starting the workers.
-Starting the All-Pairs master program is almost identical to starting the All-Pairs multicore program.
+Starting the All-Pairs manager program is almost identical to starting the All-Pairs multicore program.

 For example, to run the same example as above on a distributed system:

-    allpairs_master set.list set.list compareit
+    allpairs_manager set.list set.list compareit

-This will start the master process, which will wait for workers to connect.
+This will start the manager process, which will wait for workers to connect.
-Let's suppose the master is running on a machine named `barney.nd.edu`.
+Let's suppose the manager is running on a machine named `barney.nd.edu`.
 If you have access to login to other machines, you could simply start worker processes by hand on each one, like this: